Prandr/XDMA_Tutorial/README.md

 The **M_AXI** interface is for Direct Memory Access (DMA) to AXI blocks.

 Adding `O_TRUNC` flag to the `open` call can be used to optionally enable the "fixed address mode", also called "non-incremental mode" by PG195.
 In this mode all data is written to or read from the specified (start) address.
-This may be helpful, when communicating with FIFO-like blocks, e. g. writing to certain address places data onto processing queue.
+This may be helpful, when communicating with FIFO-like blocks, e. g. writing to a certain address places data onto processing queue.
 The mode can be also modified [with `ioctl`](#other-operations) without reopening the device file.

 ![M_AXI Network](img/M_AXI_Interface.png)